PTD-DBM (5mg)

 PTD-DBM Peptide

 PTD-DBM stands for Protein Transduction Domain-fused Disheveled Binding Motif.
-It is a synthetic peptide which has been studied within a wide range of research areas, including tissue damage, hair follicle development.
-Researchers have focused on the peptide specifically within the context of follicle development, suggested it may exert stimulating action through interaction with the endogenous proteins linked to follicle damage, CXXC5.[1]
+It is a synthetic peptide which has been studied within a wide range of research areas, including tissue damage and hair follicle development.
+Researchers have focused on the peptide specifically within the context of follicle development, suggested it may exert stimulating action through interaction with the endogenous proteins linked to follicle damage called CXXC5.[1]
 It was discovered by Professor Kang-Yell Choi and his team of researchers at the Yonsei University in South Korea.
 The researchers studied the mechanism of hair follicle loss, and suggested that the cellular pathway Wnt/β-catenin may be crucial for follicle development.
-The signaling modulated by this pathway appears to control hair morphogenesis, growth, and regeneration.

 Specifications